-Other You Pay Hearing aid(s) every 36 months Amount in excess of \$2,000 Allowance per aid Skilled Nursing Facility care (up to 100 days per benefit period) No charge External prosthetic and orthotic devices as described in this EOC No charge Ostomy, urological, and wound care supplies No charge
+Home Health Services You Pay Home health care (part-time, intermittent) .
+No charge Other You Pay Eyeglasses or contact lenses every 24 months .
+Amount in excess of \$150 Allowance Hearing aid(s) every 36 months .
+Amount in excess of \$2,000 Allowance per aid Skilled Nursing Facility care (up to 100 days per benefit period) .
+No charge External prosthetic and orthotic devices as described in this EOC .
+No charge Ostomy, urological, and wound care supplies .
+No charge Meals delivered to your home following discharge from a hospital due to congestive heart failure

 This is a summary of the most frequently asked-about benefits.
-This chart does not explain benefits, Cost Share, out-ofpocket maximums, exclusions, or limitations, nor does it list all benefits and Cost Share amounts.
+This chart does not explain benefits, Cost Share, out-of-pocket maximums, exclusions, or limitations, nor does it list all benefits and Cost Share amounts.
 For a complete explanation, please refer to the "Benefits and Your Cost Share" and "Exclusions, Limitations, Coordination of Benefits, and Reductions" sections.